Stockdale and Hume named in Ireland 'A' side

 Diarmuid Barron, Jack Crowley, Max Deegan and Calvin Nash, who were also on the Emerging Ireland tour, are named among the replacements.

-Ireland A: Lowry; J O'Brien; Osborne, Hume; Stockdale; Frawley, Casey; Loughman, Heffernan, O'Toole; McCarthy, Thronbury; Prendergast, Timoney, Coombes.
+Ireland A: Lowry; J O'Brien; Osborne, Hume; Stockdale; Frawley, Casey; Loughman, Heffernan, O'Toole; McCarthy, Thornbury; Prendergast, Timoney, Coombes.

 Replacements: Barron, Kilcoyne, Moore, Molony, Deegan, Blade, Crowley, Nash.